 25. Return that shade of foundation that looked great in Ulta, but when you got home, not so much.

 You just need to have all of the item’s original components — meaning, if you’re returning an eyeshadow set, you need to include the brush it came with.

 If you don’t have a receipt but you’re an Ultamate Rewards member, the store can look up your purchase history and give you a full refund that way.

-For some reason if ULTA can’t verify your purchase, you’ll get a store credit for the lowest selling price of the item within the past 90 days.
+For some reason, if Ulta can’t verify your purchase (even after the 180 days), you’ll get a store credit for the lowest selling price of the item within the past 90 days.

-26. Return the raspberry bush you bought at Home Depot if it dies within a year.
+26. Return the plant you bought at Home Depot if it dies within a year.